Ar0xA/ar0xa.github.io/_posts/2015-08-05-Do-you-like-shells-this-is-how-you-get-shells.md

 **How easy can you get around this?**

 Sadly, very easy if you can get the user to execute a program you send them.
-On a fully patched Windows 8.1 system loaded up with anti-virus, EMET and AntiLogger; all it took was <a href="http://www.metasploit.com/" target="_blank">Metasploit's Meterpreter</a> and Shellter.
+On a fully patched Windows 8.1 system loaded up with anti-virus, EMET and AntiLogger; all it took was <a href="http://www.metasploit.com/" target="_blank">Metasploit's Meterpreter</a> and <a href="https://www.shellterproject.com/" target="_blank">Shellter</a>.

 Shellter gets around the anti-virus, rather reliably.
 EMET is useless in this case, because we drop an infected binary and get a user to execute it.